Random trees have height $O(\sqrt{n})$: Introduction

 A number of works then investigated the height (and width) of somewhat more general families of trees, such as the so-called ``simple'' trees \cite{MR680517,MR1798284}.
 (Simple trees may be thought of as random coloured plane trees, where nodes with $c$ children may receive any colour from $\{1,\ldots,\kappa(c)\}$; the values $\{\kappa(c),c \ge 0\}$ must all be bounded by some fixed constant $M$.)
 In all these models, for a random tree $\randomtree_n$ of size $n$, the height $\height(\randomtree_n)$ is of order $\sqrt{n}$ in probability, for $n$ large.
 Of particular note in the context of the current work are the work of Flajolet {\em et al} \cite{MR1249127}, which stated the first explicit non-asymptotic tail bounds on the heights of uniform random binary trees; and of \L uczak \cite{MR1329866}, which established uniform sub-Gaussian tail bounds for the rescaled height of random labeled trees. \L uczak showed in particular that there exists an absolute constant $C>0$ such that for $\randomtree_n \in_u \cT(n)$, for all $k \ge \sqrt{n}$,

 A sub-Gaussian tail bound follows on observing that $n!/(n^k(n-k)!)=\prod_{i=0}^{k-1}(1-i/n) \le \exp(-k(k-1)/(2n))$.

 Kolchin \cite[Theorem 2.4.3]{MR865130} proved a far-reaching generalization of the above distributional results, showing that $n^{-1/2}\height(\randomtree_{\mu,n})$ converges in distribution, to a random variable with sub-Gaussian tails, whenever $\sum_{i \ge 1} i\mu_i=1$ and $\sum_{i \ge 1} i^2\mu_i \in (0,\infty)$.
 All the models described in the previous paragraphs are handled by Kolchin's results.
-This bound plays an essential role in Aldous's proof that critical branching processes conditioned to have $n$ vertices converge to the {\em Brownian continuum random tree (CRT)}, whenever the offspring distribution has finite variance.
+This bound plays an essential role in Aldous's proof that critical Bienaym\'e trees conditioned to have $n$ vertices converge to the {\em Brownian continuum random tree (CRT)}, whenever the offspring distribution has finite variance.
+(The recent paper \cite{igorus} uses Theorem~\ref{thm.stochasticorder2} to prove lower bounds on the height of critical Bienaym\'e trees conditioned to have $n$ vertices, without any further assumptions on the offspring distribution.
+That work also establishes convergence of the rescaled height for critical offspring distributions in the domain of attraction of a Cauchy random variable.)

 In contrast to our work, almost all recent research on non-asymptotic bounds for heights of random trees has been focussed on showing that, for sequences of trees which converge in distribution (after rescaling) to limiting continuum random trees, the tail bounds which hold for the height of the limit object can already be observed in the finite setting.
 In the ``finite variance'' case, where the limiting object is the Brownian CRT, this is accomplished in \cite{MR3077536,MR2956056}.
 Building on \cite{MR3077536}, such tail bounds have also been proved for random graph ensembles which are {\em not} trees, but which have the Brownian CRT as their scaling limit; see \cite{MR3551197,MR4132643}.
 In the case of {\em heavy-tailed} degree distributions, for which the associated random trees converge in distribution to the so-called {\em $\alpha$-stable trees}, non-asymptotic tail bounds for the height (which match those of the limiting objects) have been obtained by Kortchemski \cite{MR3651047}.